life-itself/tao/governance/README.md

 ## What about other self-development conditions for board members?

-_At present, you specify doing the "Landmark Forum” as a prerequisite for board participation.
-What about other similar personal growth work?_
+> At present, you specify doing the "Landmark Forum” as a prerequisite for board participation.
+What about other similar personal growth work?

 We encourage all forms of personal and professional development and transformation.
 At the same time, we find it very valuable for the Board to have some kind of shared foundation and common language to complement the different practices board members may be doing.

 ## What about dividing Life Itself into two complementary orgs – “associates” and “network”?

-_MAIN COMMENT: I think you may actually be best set up as two parallel organisations here.
-Art/Earth/Tech as I see it does two totally valuable but actually rather distinct things:_
+> MAIN COMMENT: I think you may actually be best set up as two parallel organisations here.
+Art/Earth/Tech as I see it does two totally valuable but actually rather distinct things:

-_1. Art/Earth/Tech ASSOCIATES_
+>
+> 1. Art/Earth/Tech Associates
+>

-_The for-profit arm with paid projects, investments and enterprises.
+> The for-profit arm with paid projects, investments and enterprises.
 It makes sense for this to be a select group of trusted people who actively want to work with each other.
-The top-down board structure you've suggested is appropriate for this type of organisation._
+The top-down board structure you've suggested is appropriate for this type of organisation.

-_2. Art/Earth/Tech NETWORK_
+>
+> 2. Art/Earth/Tech Network
+>

-_The not-for-profit arm.
+> The not-for-profit arm.
 A community of people.
 It would be great if this was a more democratic organisation so that members feel equal to one another.
 A member-led organisation would have a greater sense of ownership and fairness, and encourage more commitment and input from members.
 One way to do this would be for each family to elect their own facilitators (1 or 2 people), and that the board of the Life Itself Network to be made up of the family facilitators.
-The Life Itself Network would then be responsible for organising Gatherings, Springs, Family groups and peer-to-peer support on a not-for-profit basis._
+The Life Itself Network would then be responsible for organising Gatherings, Springs, Family groups and peer-to-peer support on a not-for-profit basis.
+>

-_Basically, I think what Life Itself is doing is totally wonderful, but that the current structure conflates two quite distinct functions.
+> Basically, I think what Life Itself is doing is totally wonderful, but that the current structure conflates two quite distinct functions.
 I think that separating off the network as a more democratic service space where things are freely and generously given will attract lots more energy into the organisation, make it more sustainable and give it opportunities for great growth and to attract different types of funding.
-It will also mean that business arm can be a more simplified, streamlined organisation that can be justifiably exclusive._
+It will also mean that business arm can be a more simplified, streamlined organisation that can be justifiably exclusive.
+>

-_If the two types of organisations are mixed together, there's a risk of the lower levels of membership feeling disaffected and unmotivated.
-They could put in lots of voluntary work into an organisation that essentially the Level 3 founding members forever have control and ownership of._
+> If the two types of organisations are mixed together, there's a risk of the lower levels of membership feeling disaffected and unmotivated.
+They could put in lots of voluntary work into an organisation that essentially the Level 3 founding members forever have control and ownership of.

 This is a longer point and one we have now had the chance to discuss more in person :-)